maxio-com/stoplight-platform-api-docs/portal/content/core-concepts/subscription-signup.md

 The Payment Method for a subscriber can be either automatic or invoice Billing.
 As a reminder, with automatic billing, the customer is automatically charged when the subscription renews.
 With invoice billing, the customer is not automatically charged when the subscription is renewed.
 At the time of renewal, an invoice is created and optionally sent to the customer.
 You can then record the payments manually for the invoice when you receive them from the customer.

-For more information, see [Payment Methods](https://maxio-chargify.zendesk.com/hc/en-us/articles/8458453590797?method=paymenttype).
+For more information, see [Payment Methods](https://maxio-chargify.zendesk.com/hc/en-us/articles/8458453590797?method=paymenttype) help article.

 ## Taxes

-If your intent is to charge your subscribers tax via [Avalara taxes](hhttps://maxio-chargify.zendesk.com/hc/en-us/articles/5405356114317#enable-avalara-sales-tax) or [custom taxes](https://maxio-chargify.zendesk.com/hc/en-us/articles/5405069041549), there are a few considerations to be made regarding collecting subscription data.
+If your intent is to charge your subscribers tax via [Avalara taxes](https://maxio-chargify.zendesk.com/hc/en-us/articles/5405356114317#enable-avalara-sales-tax) or [custom taxes](https://maxio-chargify.zendesk.com/hc/en-us/articles/5405069041549), there are a few considerations to be made regarding collecting subscription data.
 For subscribers to be eligible to be taxed, the following information for the `customer` object or `payment_profile` object must by supplied:

 - A subscription to a [taxable product](https://maxio-chargify.zendesk.com/hc/en-us/articles/5405246782221#tax-settings)
 - [Full valid billing or shipping address](https://maxio-chargify.zendesk.com/hc/en-us/articles/5405356114317#full-address-required-for-taxable-subscriptions) to identify the tax locale